 Getting Started with Email Analytics

 EOA Email Analytics is a powerful tool that can help you learn more about your subscribers.
-This guide, and the video at the bottom, will show you how to get up and running with EOA Email Analytics.
-If you have any questions, don't hesitate to email the EOA support team.
+This guide will show you how to get up and running with EOA Email Analytics.
+If you have any questions, don’t hesitate to email the EOA support team.

 In order to generate your stats, you need to include our tracking code in your email.
 When your email is viewed by your subscribers, this tracking code will load an image from our servers.
 This enables us to discern what email client the recipient was using, and how they interacted with your email (printing, forwarding, deleting, and so on).